Seven Famous Modern Indian Printmakers

-Indian Printmaking traces its lineage from the narrative of the father of Indian modern art, Raja Ravi Verma, and his oleographs.
-Besides, Verma was a pioneer artist in establishing printing presses in India to publicize art.
+Indian printmaking traces its lineage from the narrative of the father of Indian modern art, Raja Ravi Varma, and his oleographs.
+Besides, Varma was a pioneer artist in establishing printing presses in India to publicize art.
 Modernism paved a trail in Indian artists’ practices and affected the visual terminology of printmakers too!
 Although the number of prominent printmakers is fewer than painters and sculptors, this is generally a favorite subject for curious practitioners.
 We shall study a few popular modern Indian printmakers (born before Indian independence) who invented techniques as well as artistic concepts.

 Somnath Hore worked mainly in lithography and intaglio.
 Contextualizing social issues that defined the period, his artworks depicted realistic scenes compulsively.
 Regarded as one of the top Indian printmakers, he studied at the Government College of Art and Craft, Calcutta (now Kolkata).
 Later, he joined as head of the Graphics department at Kala Bhawan, Shantiniketan, Kolkata.